Maurice Morton

 Maurice Morton (3 June 1913 – 23 March 1994) was a polymer author, educator, and researcher.
 He was the first director of the University of Akron's Institute of Rubber Research, which in 1993 was renamed the Maurice Morton Institute of Polymer Science.

 Personal

-Morton was born the Russian Empire on 3 June 1913.
+Morton was born Meishel Abramowitz in the Russian Empire on 3 June 1913.
 Due to political instability following World War I, Morton's family moved from Latvia to Canada, settling in Montreal.
 Some of his earliest memories were of gunfire when the Russian Revolution began in St. Petersburg.
 He attended college at McGill University.
 He married Lilian Rosenbloom in 1933.
 The two were married for sixty years, until her death in 1993.
 Morton emigrated to the United States in 1948, to take a position at the University of Akron, where he would remain for his career.
 Morton had three children, Jay Dennis, John Alex, and Ruth.